ec-jrc/lisflood-code/4_annex_tests/index.md

 |ch2cr.end.nc, chcro.end.nc, chside.end.nc, cseal.end.nc, cum.end.nc, cumf.end.nc, cumi.end.nc, dis.end.nc, dslf.end.nc, dsli.end.nc, dslr.end.nc, frost.end.nc, lz.end.nc, rsfil.end.nc, scova.end.nc, scovb.end.nc, scovc.end.nc, tha.end.nc, thb.end.nc, thc.end.nc, thfa.end.nc, thfb.end.nc, thfc.end.nc, thia.end.nc, thib.end.nc,thic.end.nc, uz.end.nc, uzf.end.nc, uzi.end.nc, wdept.end.nc|

 ### Test Warm start
-Test ensures that a long cold run is equivalent to a cold start + repeated warm starts
+Test ensures that a long cold run is equivalent to a cold start + repeated warm starts.
+It's a regression test as it was introduced along with warmstart fixes and checks that the inconsistency between cold and warm runs won't be reintroduced.

 * run continuously for a long period (at least 6 months) and save output in a folder
 * run on the same period but restarting LISFLOOD at every step (start and stop)
 * Compare all state maps from continuous run with state maps from each warm start execution.
 Maps must be identical at the timestep of the warm run.
 * Test must be performed with daily and 6-hourly steps.

-**Note:** test doesn't use a reference dataset so it's not a black-box test.
-It's "self contained" and ensures that cold run and warm run are equivalent.
+**Note:** This test doesn't use a reference dataset so it's not a black-box test and it ensures that cold and warm run are equivalent.

 #### Implementation (TODO)
 [test_warmstart.py](https://github.com/ec-jrc/lisflood-code/blob/master/tests/test_warmstart.py)

 [🔝](#top)